-Each year, TCEA provides its members with the opportunity to engage students and build STEM interest with robotics.
-Participating students from elementary and secondary schools design, collaborate, plan, redesign, construct, create, assemble, invent, reinvent, write, present, and compete to see who has developed the smartest robot.
-The contests vary based on strategies that involve speed, accuracy, sensing objects, and light.
-A programmable robot is limited only by the imagination of its inventor.
+TCEA’s robotics contests give students the opportunity to develop STEM skills with hands-on, collaborative projects.
+Students from elementary (Intermediate) and secondary (Advanced) schools design, collaborate, plan, redesign, construct, create, assemble, invent, reinvent, write, present, and compete to see who has developed a winning robot.

 Robotics is an invaluable resource for teaching science, technology, engineering, and math (STEM) skills.
 It also develops critical thinking, collaboration, and problem solving, along with other 21st century skills such as creativity, imagination, curiosity, and innovation.
 A curriculum that includes robotics provides students with the ability to take an active role in their own learning and forms a necessary foundation for their lives in the ever-changing world.

 A sponsor provides students with a learning space to build and program, creates a support system, secures funding for equipment and registration fees, and transports students to contests.
 Sponsors are usually educators who teach a class, have an afterschool program, or manage a Saturday club.

 A church, community organization, and the Girl/Boy Scouts are welcome to participate in the TCEA Robotics Contest, however a sponsor is required to be a member of TCEA.
 TCEA membership is $49 for a full year.